UCF vs. South Florida NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- UCF's games this season have gone over 63 points seven of 11 times.

-- South Florida and its opponents have combined to score more than 63 points in three of 11 games this season.
+- UCF and its opponents have combined to put up more than 62 points in seven of 11 games this season.

 UCF Stats and Trends

+- UCF has played 11 games, with four wins against the spread.

-- This season, the Knights have won ATS in each of their two games as a favorite of 19 points or more.
+- This season, the Knights have won against the spread in each of their two games as a favorite of 18.5 points or more.

-- UCF's games this year have hit the over seven times in 11 opportunities (63.6%).
+- UCF's games this year have eclipsed the over/under seven times in 11 opportunities (63.6%).

+- The Knights rack up 33.5 points per game, comparable to the 36.3 per matchup the Bulls allow.

-- UCF is 3-0 against the spread and 3-0 overall in games when it scores more than 36.3 points.
+- UCF is 3-0 against the spread and 3-0 overall this season when the team puts up more than 36.3 points.

 - The Knights have turned the ball over 15 times this season, two fewer than the Bulls have forced (17).